InterQnet: A Heterogeneous Full-Stack Approach to Co-designing Scalable Quantum Networks: Network Architecture and Protocols

 \subsection{Summary of Accomplishments and Open Challenges}

-The three-plane abstraction provides a unifying framework for reasoning about quantum network architectures.
-The infrastructure plane captures heterogeneous devices and links, the logical plane describes the generation, purification, and verification of entanglement, and the control/service plane coordinates these resources to support user applications.
-Our architectural analysis highlights that scalability depends not only on distance but also on node and user counts, heterogeneity, and entanglement distribution rates.
-These studies are designed to incorporate the error management methods of \Cref{sec:qec} as implementations mature, enabling evaluation of purification, distillation, and error correction in the context of realistic network protocols.

 We have made significant progress in creating faithful and computationally efficient simulations of the infrastructure plane of quantum networks.
-With these tools, we discovered that visibility of entanglement swapping varies depending on measurement basis and source brightness, an effect arising from multipair emissions and realistic threshold detection.
-Our adaptive continuous entanglement generation protocol significantly improves the performance of scalable quantum networks, reducing the time to serve by up to 94\% and improving fidelity by 0.05 in large-scale simulations.
+We developed simulation tools based on tensor networks to simulate optical communications in multidimensional bosonic states efficiently.
+These tools will serve as the foundation to evaluate the qLDPC entanglement distillation protocols described in \Cref{sec:qldpc}.
+Our realistic implementation of an adaptive strategy to continuously generate link-level entanglement significantly outperforms the on-demand-only strategy by reducing the time to serve by up to 94\% and by improving fidelity by 0.05 in large-scale simulations.
 We are now scaling and optimizing this for hybrid links, larger networks, and centralized vs.~decentralized control paradigms.
-Furthermore, we have made progress on SeQUeNCe integration, enhancing physical layer realism (see \Cref{sec:devices}) and implementing protocol-level optimizations.
-Future work includes integrating devices and error correction models and comparing centralized vs.~distributed control schemes in the control and service plane of quantum networks.

 Collectively, these efforts build a scalable, realistic foundation for deploying and evaluating next-generation quantum networks.

-They provide the architectural context for InterQnet-Achieve demonstrations in ARQNET and for InterQnet-Scale simulations that explore qLDPC-based purification and large-scale orchestration. \Cref{sec:integration} builds on these results by describing how architectural protocols are realized in practice through integrated orchestration and control.
+Future work includes integrating devices and error correction models into SeQUeNCe and comparing centralized vs.~distributed control schemes in the control and service plane of quantum networks.
+We will conduct studies on hybrid quantum error management strategies similar to~\cite{pathumsoot2024hybridqem}.
+While the authors focused on linear repeater chains of trapped ions with eight hops maximum, we will scale our simulations to complex topologies considering hundreds of heterogeneous nodes and the protocols developed in \Cref{sec:qec}.
+As described in~\cite{beauchamp2025whitepaperquantuminternet}, we are also interested in investigating under what conditions services level agreements between users and the network are required and what behaviors can be observed under different traffic patterns and network topologies.